sridharmahadevan/FunctorFlow/README.md

 `Diagram / Spec -> Categorical IR -> Neural Architecture`

 This version is intentionally small.
-It gives us a concrete design center for the ICML 2026 tutorial and a lightweight executable kernel for experimentation, without pretending we already have a full categorical deep learning compiler.

-One practical constraint now guides the implementation: code intended for the public FunctorFlow release should live inside `FunctorFlow/`, so the directory can be cleanly lifted into a standalone GitHub repo ahead of the July 2026 ICML tutorial.
+A more complete version of FunctorFlow will be presented as an ICML 2026 tutorial.

 ## User's manual